google/zetasql/docs/query-syntax.md

 + A recursive CTE references itself.
 + A recursive CTE can be referenced in the query expression that contains the `WITH` clause, but [rules apply][cte-rules].
-+ When a recursive CTE is present in a WITH clause, the [`RECURSIVE`][recursive-keyword] keyword must be present.
++ When a recursive CTE is defined in a `WITH` clause, the [`RECURSIVE`][recursive-keyword] keyword must be present.

 A recursive CTE is defined by a _recursive union operation_.
-The recursive union operation defines how input is recursively processed to produce the final table result.
+The recursive union operation defines how input is recursively processed to produce the final CTE result.
 The recursive union operation has the following parts:

 + `base_term`: Runs the first iteration of the